workflux/workflUX/README.md

 - Click on the button "Create New Job" in the top bar and select the desired CWL document in the side bar
 - Specify a discriptive job name (the job ID will be composed of the date, time, and the name)
-- If this job shall contain multiple runs toggle the "runs per job" switch:
+- If the job shall contain multiple runs toggle the "runs per job" switch, then:
     - Specify run names as comma-seperated list in the dedicated text field
-    - In the parameter list, select which parameters are run-specific
+    - In the parameter list, select which parameters should be run-specific
-- To provide parameter values, CWLab will automatically create a form based on your selection:
+- CWLab will automatically create a parameter form**\*** for you to fill in:
-    - export/download the form in the desired format
+    - Export/download the form in the desired format
-    - open it in a spreadsheet editor (e.g. Microsoft Excel or Open Office)
+    - Open it in a spreadsheet editor (e.g. Microsoft Excel or Open Office)
-    - depending on our selection the file will contain multiple sheets:
+    - The file may contain the following sheets (depends on the type of input parameters and your selections for "global"/"run-specific" specification):
         - ``global single values``: parameters that take only one value and are defined globally (one for all runs)
         - ``run-specific single values``: parameters that take only one value but are specified per run
         - ``global arrays``: array parameters (takes a list of values) that are defined globally
-        - For each run-specific array parameters, there will be a seperate sheet titled with the parameters name
+        -  A seperate sheet will be created for each run-specific array parameter.
+It will be titled with the parameters name
-        - ``config``: This form configuration options that only need adaption in adavance use cases
+        - ``config``: This sheet contains configuration options that only need adaption in adavance use cases.
     - Fill in the sheet and import/upload the edited file to CWLab
 - Your parameter settings are automatically validated.
 (E.g. it is checked whether the specified values match the parameter's type and whether the paths of specified files or direcories exist.)
 - If valid, you can press the "create job" button and head over to "Job Execution & Results" in the top bar

+**\* Please note:** For specifying file or directory parameters, there are two options:
+- Either specify the absolute path
+- Specify a character string that can be uniquely matched to a file/directory in the default input directory (please see the **INPUT_DIR** parameter in the config section).
 ### Job execution:
 - Click on "Job Execution & Results" in the top bar and choose the job of interest in the side bar
 - Select the runs you want to start
-- Select an execution profile (...) and press "start"
+- Select an execution profile (see the "Configuration" for details) and press "start"
 - The execution status will be displayed in the run list
 - Pressing the "Details/Results" button will show (not implemented yet):
     - the deployed input parameter